Nutrition in Bacteria : Classification

 H2 + 1/2 O2 2H2O + energy

-(c) Iron bacteria - The iron bacteria live in the stream that run over iron containing rocks and derive their energy from the oxidation of bivalent iron salts of ferrous compound oxidize into ferric form and released. e.g., Ferrobacillus.
+(c) Iron bacteria - The iron bacteria live in the stream that runs over iron-containing rocks and derive their energy from the oxidation of bivalent iron salts of ferrous compounds that oxidize into ferric form and are released. e.g., Ferrobacillus.

 2Fe(HCO3)2 + 1/2 O2 + H2O 2Fe(OH)3 + 4CO2 + energy